 - Xoloitzcuintli (Toy, Miniature and Standard) – Hairless variety needs sun protection.
 Coated variety needs regular brushing

 Demand for hypoallergenic dogs originated with dog-loving allergy sufferers.
 The saliva, fur and urine could create allergic reactions that made having a dog uncomfortable and downright unbearable for many.

-But then the demand grew from other dog buyers: those who didn’t want to deal with dogs who shed … which is most dogs.
-(Perhaps these people should get a goldfish instead of a furry pet.).
-Of course, any dog, regardless of its potential to shed, still requires grooming.
+But demand grew from other dog buyers: those who didn’t want to deal with dogs who shed … which is most dogs.
+Of course, any dog, regardless of its shedding, still requires grooming.

-To make life easier, smaller dogs who drool less, have less fur and are easier and faster to groom are favorable pets for allergy sufferers.
+Smaller dogs who drool less, have less fur and are easier and faster to groom are favored pets for allergy sufferers.

 What Does A Hypoallergenic Dog Cost?

-There was a time before the Covid-19 pandemic when it was possible to get a short-haired, low-shedding dog for as little as $500.
-With people staying home during 2020-21, the demand for dogs increased and so did prices.
-If you stick with a reputable breeder of a purebred low/no-shedding dog, you are still likely to get a puppy for a few thousand dollars.
-For those who know you’ll pay anything to get a “hypoallergenic” dog you could be looking at $3,000 to $5,000 or even more.
+The cost of hypoallergenic dog breeds. has gone up in the last couple of years.
+During the 2020-21 pandemic, demand for dogs increased and so did prices.
+If you stick with a reputable breeder of a purebred low or no-shedding dog, you can spend a few thousand dollars on a puppy.
+If sellers know you’ll pay anything to get a “hypoallergenic” dog, you could be looking at $3,000 to $5,000.
 And remember, there’s no guarantee you won’t get allergies from your hypoallergenic dog.